kentonbmax/paraslider/README.md

 # paraslider
-Parallelogram slider with hover pause
+Pure CSS Parallelogram slider with hover pause.
+Enjoy!

+## Use
+1. Index.html only for impl example.